xavierjohn/ServiceLevelIndicators/README.md

     builder.Services.TryAddEnumerable(ServiceDescriptor.Singleton<IConfigureOptions<ServiceLevelIndicatorOptions>,
         ConfigureServiceLevelIndicatorOptions>());

     ```

-3. Add ServiceLevelIndicator with MVC, into the dependency injection.
+3. Add ServiceLevelIndicator, into the dependency injection.
+AddMvc() is required for overrides present in SLI attributes to take effect.

    Example.

     ``` csharp

     builder.Services.AddServiceLevelIndicator(options =>
     {
         // Override with calling service id or customer Id.